 In the empty nest category, children are going away from home.
 This type of segment may be targeted for investing in their children who are away from home or to start spending money for their own vacations and hobbies and also focusing on savings for the retirement period.

-4) The last category in the family life cycle is the solitary survivor.
+4) The last category in the family life cycles is the solitary survivor.

 This can consist of either a widow/widower who are still working or who are retired.
 Their main focus is on savings and their purchases are dominated by accommodation and medication mostly.